 Siri Lindley couldn’t swim.
-She had never learned how.
-So the idea of competing in a triathlon seemed completely out of the question.
+She had never learned how and the idea of competing in a triathlon seemed completely out of the question.

 “I couldn’t help but fall in love with the sport,” says Siri.
 “Something about it drew me in and I knew I had to start training.”

-For eight years Siri dedicated her life to training for the sport she loved.
-In 1992, at the age of 23, she completed her first event.
-Just four years later, in 1996, Siri was competing in the International Triathlon Union (ITU) World Cup Races.
+For eight years, Siri dedicated her life to training for the sport she loved.
+In 1992, at the age of 23, she completed her first triathlon event.
+Just four years later, in 1996, Siri competed in the International Triathlon Union (ITU) World Cup Races.
 But competing was not enough.
-Siri had a goal - she wanted to be number one in the world.
+Siri had a goal -- she wanted to be number one in the world.

-Her dedication and passion for the sport climaxed in 2001 when Siri won the title of ITU World Champion after winning six consecutive ITU World Cup Races.
+Her dedication and passion for the sport reached the pinnacle in 2001 when Siri won the title of ITU World Champion after winning six consecutive ITU World Cup Races.
 She retired from the sport on top and turned to coaching athletes competing in the Olympics and Ironman World Championships.

 “The thought of competing in a triathlon was an impossible dream at one point in my life,” says Siri.
 “I was able to make the impossible possible.”

 After years of training and competing, it was normal for Siri to have some aches and pains occasionally.
 However, her hip had become so troublesome that she was no longer able to do her signature “silly dance” that she performed before every speech.

 “As fate would have it, I ended up as a speaker in multiple Tony Robbins events,” explains Siri.
 “It started out as an interview in Hawaii after an event, which turned into participating in one of his podcasts, which eventually would lead Tony Robbins asking me to speak at a leadership meeting.
 I had never done any public speaking before.
 Luckily, it came naturally and is now what I live for.
 But my sore hip was definitely taking away from my dance moves.”